 Corrected Implementation Order:

-1. Append null terminator to command if not present
+1. Append null terminator to command if not present [There seems to be confusion on this.
+Isn’t everything an Arduino String type?
+And if so, they would never (should never) have a trailing null char]

 2. GRAB rs485TxMutex (protects BOTH ring buffer AND Serial1)